scottyaz/project_template/create_website.md

 Access to the website will be restricted to members of this team.

 1. Create a new team for your organisation
-2. Create a new token from your personnal account (only need _read:org_ rights) and save it in the `.env` file
+2. Create a new token from your personnal account (_Settings > Developer settings > Personal access tokens_).
+You only need _read:org_ rights.
+Save it in the `.env` file
 ```
 GITHUB_TOKEN=XXX
 ```